Skip to main content

 5. Quadball

 The sport that got its start in the fictional pages of J. K. Rowling's iconic Harry Potter.
-While 'quidditch' involved chasers, beaters, keepers and seekers, it has evolved to the ovals of cities worldwide as fans bring it to life.
+Once featuring chasers, beaters, keepers and seekers, quidditch now thrives on city ovals worldwide thanks to fans.

 Quadball is an official team sport at US colleges like Berkeley.
-While unlike Harry Potter, players keep their feet on the ground, however still hold a broomstick between their legs while competing.
+Unlike Harry Potter, players stay grounded, but still hold a broomstick between their legs during play.

 Harry Potter fever runs wild in Australia.
 With several clubs playing across Brisbane, your only choice is which position you'll play?